Monday, November 9, 2015

 Doc Brown (#19 - Rated 4.5 out of 12)

 Dr. Brown’s soda originated in 1869 by J&R Bottling.
 Former marketing director, Harry Gold, said a New York doctor used celery seeds and sugar to invent the cream soda and celery tonic now known as Cel-Ray.
-Rumor has it this was a Jewish preferred soda and the root beer followed.
+Rumor has it that this was a preferred Jewish soda, and root beer followed.
 It is an East Coast brand sold primarily in New York and South Florida.
+In 2013, J & R Bottling transferred the bottling rights to LA Bottleworks.
+Pepsi currently bottles it so I bet the premium 1869 aspects are no longer part of the mix.

 Nutrition (from the 12 oz bottle)